rycolab/website/content/authors/rita/_index.md

 ---
 # Display name
-title: Martina Forster
+title: Rita Kuznetsova

 # Username (this should match the folder name)
 authors:
-- martina
+- rita

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Master's Student
+role: Postdoctoral Researcher

 # Organizations/Affiliations
 organizations: